vifjs/vif/doc/wiki/README.md

 -   `signal` used to create a global signal
 -   `observe` used to create lazy actions based on component hydration
 -   `navigate` used to navigate between routes
--   `route` used to retreive the current route
 -   `i18n` used to create and use locales translations

 ---